jamesjnadeau/jamesjnadeau.com/static/_content/reference/asus_laptop.md

-/*
+---
-Title: Asus Laptop Notes
+title: Asus Laptop Notes
-Description: This description will go in the meta description tag
+description: This description will go in the meta description tag
-Author: James Nadeau

 Date: 01/01/2014
 */